 Perforation and cutouts on doors can be customized.
 This is commonly used for branding, advertising, and to match existing designs.

-The powder coat color of your bike locker can also be customized.
+The powder coat color of your bike locker can also be customized to match the aesthetic of your space.

 Site Considerations